spdobest/React-JS-Tutorial/UDEMY_REACT_TUTORIAL.md

 Now it will show the horzontal list of boxes with all the details above mentioned.
 Here we created only person component and reusing it in many places.

+##  Why React ?
+1. UI state becomes difficult to manage with vanila javascript (For every portion of the web application we need to write manually and its very difficult to maintain the code)
+2. Focus on Business Logic, Not on preventing your app from exploding

+## Single Page and Multi Page Application
+**Single Page** Only one HTML page with content is dynamically loaded by client at run time.
+Content is load using React.
+Typically only one ReactDOM.render() call
+**Multi Page** Multiple HTML page where content is render on server.